GaborFicsor/techcycle/README.md

 On the Laptop page users are quickly able to tell if an item they are looking at is out stock.
 Items that are out of stock are greyed out and cannot be placed into the bag or purchased, but their detailed page view can still be viewed.

-First let's take a look at the detailed page of a Laptop if if it's available
+First let's take a look at the detailed page of a Laptop if it's available

 ### The detailed product page